 Download the free pattern at the Paper Glitter Glue Library

 As always, you can find all my free patterns in my Paper Glitter Glue Library.
 I list the patterns chronologically.
-Which means you will find the newest 13 Days of Halloween paper house pattern first at the top of the library.
+Which means you will find the newest 13 Days of Halloween paper house pattern in the 2018 section of the library.

 - Tracing paper (if tracing to the cardboard)